Arnav-Bhardwaj1/FarmSphere/README.md

 - **AI Chatbot** - For advices, insights and discussions with an AI chatbot for disease prevention & handling, with farming tips and suggestions for an optimal yield.
 - **Weather & Alerts** - Real-time weather updates and agricultural alerts
 - **Market Prices & Schemes** - Access to current crop prices and government schemes
-- **Voice & Local Language Support** - Multilingual support for better accessibility
+- **Multilingual Support (Local Language Support)** - Full app and chatbot support for 22+ Indian languages like Hindi, Tamil, Marathi and more.
 - **Activity Logging & Analytics** - Track farm practices and get personalized insights
 - **Farmer Community Platform** - Connect with fellow farmers and agricultural experts
+  - Create posts, interact with likes and comments, save/bookmark content
+  - Join community chat rooms for discussions
+  - Consult with agricultural experts

 ### Technical Features
 - Modern Flutter architecture with Riverpod state management
 - Material Design 3 UI with dark/light theme support
+- Comprehensive multilingual support (22+ Indian languages) for entire app and AI chatbot
 - Image capture and gallery integration
-- Local data persistence with SQLite
+- Local data persistence with SQLite (offline caching)
+- MongoDB backend integration for data synchronization
 - Responsive design for various screen sizes
+- Real-time state management for community features
+- Interactive UI with smooth animations and transitions

-## 🚀 Getting Started
+## Getting Started:

 ### Prerequisites
 - Flutter SDK (3.0.0 or higher)
 - Dart SDK (3.0.0 or higher)
-- Android Studio / VS Code
 - Android SDK (API level 21 or higher)

 ### Installation